THE BEGINNER KIT

 1. (picture)

-This is a flat piece of fabric worked in horizontal rows using the single crochet (sc) stitch.
+This will be a flat piece of fabric worked in horizontal rows using the single crochet (sc) stitch.
 Single crochet is a one of the simplest stitches in crochet and is very common.
+This piece is the bottom of your bag.

 • Make a single crochet by inserting your hook in the "V" of the second chain from your hook, then yarn over and pull a loop of yarn through the V.

-4. Repeat row 2, 10 more times (12 rows in total) or until work is just over 3 inches tall.
+• Repeat Row 2, 10 more times (12 rows in total) or until work is just over 3 inches tall.
 Each side should be about the same length (making a square).

 How to Make a Granny Square

-This is a flat piece of square fabric worked "in the round" or continuously going around the work instead of turning at the end of a row (think about drawing a spiral)
+This is a flat piece of square fabric worked "in the round" or continuously going around the work instead of turning at the end of a row (think about drawing a spiral).
+For this we will try a new stitch called “double crochet”.

 You need to make 4 granny squares.

-Next make (3 dc in the ring and ch 2).
+• Next make (3 dc in the ring and ch 2).
 Repeat the steps in ( ) two more times.
-After than, sl st in the top of the first dc of this round (not the ch 3).
+After that, sl st in the top of the first dc of this round (not the ch 3).

-End with sl st in top of first dc.
+• End with sl st in top of first dc.
+Change colors.

 How to Assemble